ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 ✔ Apply
 ```

-As you can see, Atlas dropped the `DEFAULT` value that was created by the `serial` type, but in addition it removed
+As you can see, Atlas dropped the `DEFAULT` value that was created by the `serial` type, and in addition removed
 also the sequence that was attached to it as it is no longer used by the column.

 #### Change a column type from `bigint` to `serial`